Likumbi Lya Mize, Zambian ceremonies

 Approximate programme of ceremonies at Likumbi Lya Mize in Zambia

-• Monday will start with the Kulyachisa: The ceremony will begin with the Kulyachisa Tundaji ritual, where the initiated children will be taken for their first swim from Mukanda Camp to the Zambezi River and back.
-This ritual will take place in the early hours of the day.
+• Monday will begin with Kulyachisa: The ceremony will commence with the Kulyachisa Tundaji ritual, where the initiated children will be taken on their first bath from the Mukanda camp to the Zambezi River and back.
+This ritual will take place in the early hours of that day.

-• Wednesday, the first Chilende, the big ceremony begins.
-This extraordinary event will start at 09:00 with the resurrection of Makishi at the Zambezi cemetery, followed by a procession through the township, where different rituals will take place.
-This will be followed by the first Chilende on the plains near the Zambezi River, continuing across the Zambezi River, where the Shombe night will be celebrated right on the beach.
+• On Wednesday, the first Chilende, the grand ceremony begins.
+This extraordinary event will start at 9:00 a.m. with the resurrection of Makishi in the Zambezi cemetery, followed by a procession through the municipality, where various rituals will be performed.
+Next, the first Chilende will be celebrated on the plains near the Zambezi River, continuing across the Zambezi River, where Shombe night will be celebrated, right on the beach.

-• Thursday, Chilende Chahausekeseke: this is the day of the big rave, when the sandy beach on the Zambezi River will be turned into a big food and alcohol based celebration.
-The event will start at around 10am and continue throughout the day until around 4pm, when the procession will travel the 3km from the beach to the royal capital of Mize, the official residence of His Royal Highness Paramount Chief Ndungu, where the celebrations will continue throughout the night.
+• Thursday, Chilende Chahausekeseke: this is the day of the big botellón/rave, when the sandy beach of the Zambezi River will become a huge stage for a celebration based on food and alcohol.
+The event will begin at around 10 a.m. and continue throughout the day until around 4 p.m., when the procession will travel the 3 km from the beach to the royal capital of Mize, the official residence of His Royal Highness Chief Ndungu, where the celebration will continue throughout the night.

 • Friday, Chilende Chamu Nganda

-• Saturday, Official Likumbi Lya Mize: This is the big day for all Luvale and Likumbi Lya Mize spectators, as it is the day when His Royal Highness, Senior Chief Ndungu, will lead numerous guests in observing the Likumbi Lya Mize.
-It is the day when people will see their Chief proudly and majestically greet his subjects.
-Various dances and other rituals will be performed, right at the Main Arena inside the Royal Capital of Mize.
+• Saturday, Official Likumbi Lya Mize: This is the big day for all Luvale people and all spectators of the Likumbi Lya Mize, as it is the day when His Royal Highness, the Senior Chief Ndungu, will lead numerous guests in observing the Likumbi Lya Mize.
+It is the day when the people will see their Chief proudly and majestically greet his subjects.
+Various dances and other rituals will be performed in the Main Arena within the Royal Capital of Mize.

 Information request